Department of Medical Sciences, Health, and Management

 Undergraduate Degrees and Certificates

-RIT’s biomedical sciences BS consists of life sciences core courses combined with flexible electives to customize your degree for medical school or full-time employment.
+RIT’s biomedical sciences BS consists of life sciences core courses combined with flexible electives to customize your degree for medical school and a wide array of allied health careers.

 Learn more about the Biomedical Sciences BS program